Ari Lehman: Film career

 Lehman made his film debut in Sean S. Cunningham's film Manny's Orphans.
-He then played the role of a child Jason Voorhees in Friday the 13th, appearing in Pamela Voorhees's flashback and Alice Hardy's dream – the final scene of the film.
+He then played the role of a child Jason Voorhees in Friday the 13th, appearing in Pamela Voorhees's flashback and Alice Hardy's dream – the final scene of the horror film.

 Lehman also appears in archive footage, uncredited, in Friday the 13th Part 2 (1981) and Friday the 13th: The Final Chapter (1984).

-Since Friday the 13th, Lehman has appeared in a number of independent films and short films.

 Music career

 In 2004, Lehman formed his punk metal band whose name, First Jason, is based upon his role as Jason Voorhees.
 First Jason has independently released two albums: Jason is Watching!
 (2009), with Chuck Lescewicz "Nefarious" from Chicago death metal band Macabre playing bass, and Amit Shamir "Cleaver" from New York hardcore punk band Cro-Mags on drums; and "Heed My Warning,"(2013), described by Uber Rock (UK) as "a brand of thinking man's horror-themed rock."